-Level Skill P.3 P.6 S.3 Reading Many students were able to identify key v with straightforward contextual clues.
-Some students were able to obtain inform from the contents page of a book.
-They of the contents page of a book. tion and skim for gist from informational texts identify the content of a chapter in a correctly.
-Some students could interpret the meaning unfamiliar words with contextual clues. meaning from a poem's lines but only more than half of them could extract information not explicitly stated in a reading passage.
-With the help of pictorial cues, many students connecting ideas to infer points of view in simple When given pictorial cues, many students able to deduce the content of a comic.
-Students were generally able to follow proreference in which the pronoun was close t subject it referred. oun could comprehend a poem by identifying specific information and main ideas and about half of them could interpret figurative language, e.g. unfamiliar words and expressions using reference skills and contextual clues.
+Level Skill P.3 P.6 S.3 Reading • Many students were able to identify key words with straightforward contextual clues.
+Some students were able to obtain information from the contents page of a book.
+They could • In general, students could extract specific information, interpret main ideas, locate information, obtain information from instructions and skim for gist from informational texts. • A high percentage of students could generally analyse information from different text types and determine meaning for various purposes and contexts. • • Many students could use context to infer the meaning from a poem's lines but only more than half of them could extract information not explicitly stated in a reading passage.
+With the help of pictorial cues, many students could comprehend a poem by identifying specific information and main ideas and about half of them could interpret figurative language, e.g. personification and simile.
+Quite a number of students could predict the meaning of unfamiliar words or expressions in context.
+However, many students had difficulty distinguishing between a noun and a verb when looking up the meaning of a particular word from • A moderate number of students were capable of connecting ideas to infer points of view in simple imaginative texts.
+Capable students were able to comprehend and make a plausible conclusion of the meaning of unfamiliar words and expressions using reference skills and contextual clues.
 Capable students could respond to ideas, themes, characters and feelings presented in simple literary texts.
-Their relevant responses showed they had some ability to understand the use of language features like personification, alliteration onomatopoeia and rhyme.
+Their relevant responses showed they had some ability to understand the use of language features like personification, alliteration onomatopoeia and rhyme. a dictionary.